yangsheng/PDFScanner/README.md

-## PDF Scan Support
+## PDF Scan Support or Contact

-You can contact with us use houwenjun1989@gmail.com,thanks a lot.
+If you have any questions,please contact with us use houwenjun1979@gmail.com,and we’ll help you sort it out.thanks a lot.

 ### App Feature